Bolexy19/Future-Clan-Project/README.md

 ---
 ## Documentation

-This data analysis project aims to generate insight on Social Media, Art and Entertainment
+This data analysis project aims to generate insight on Media, Art and Entertainment

 ## Data Sources
 ---